kyma-project/istio/docs/contributor/adr/0011-extend-external-authorizer-path-timeout.md

-# ADR 11: Extend External Authorizer definition in the IstioCR to include pathPrefix and timeout configurations
+# Extend External Authorizer Definition in the Istio CR to Include pathPrefix and Timeout Configurations

 ## Status
 <!--- Specify the current state of the ADR, such as whether it is proposed, accepted, rejected, deprecated, superseded, etc. -->